STAND. COM. REP. NO. 545

 State of Hawaii

 Your Committee on Judiciary, to which was referred H.B.
 No. 549, H.D.
 1, entitled:

 "A BILL FOR AN ACT RELATING TO THE ENVIRONMENT,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 244, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 244, H.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 549, H.D.
+1, and recommends that it be referred to your Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Judiciary,